Bookkeeping

 Daily (5-10 minutes):

-• Check bank account for new transactions
+• Check your bank account for new transactions

-• Record any cash transactions
+• Record any cash you spent

-• Send any needed invoices
+• Send any invoices if work is done

 Weekly (15-30 minutes):

-• Categorize all downloaded transactions
+• Categorize all the transactions that downloaded

-• Follow up on overdue invoices
+• Follow up on invoices that are overdue

 Monthly (1-2 hours):

-• Reconcile all accounts
+• Reconcile every account

-• Review financial reports
+• Run your financial reports

 • Pay recurring bills